catboost/catboost/catboost/docs/en/installation/build-environment-setup-for-cmake.md

       - Windows 10 or Windows 11 SDK (usually installed as a part of the Microsoft Visual Studio setup)
       - MSVC v142 - VS 2019 C++ x64/x86 build tools version v14.28 - 16.8 or v14.28 - 16.9 (can be selected in `Individual components` pane of the Visual Studio Installer for Visual Studio 2019)
+      - For revisions later than [this](https://github.com/catboost/catboost/commit/d5ac776e0dd4eeb2ffd99d3fabaaee3e86b8dba1) if you want to build without CUDA support you will need `clang-cl` compiler for Visual Studio with version 12+ installed.
+See details [here](https://learn.microsoft.com/en-us/cpp/build/clang-support-msbuild?view=msvc-160).

   {% endlist %}